nbeloglazov/clojure-interactive-tasks/README.md

-This is a collection of interactive tasks created to help you practise clojure.
-Single interactive task is a clojure project that contains some exercises, you solve them and check.
+Small collection of interactive problems to practice clojure.
+Each problem is a clojure project that contains core.clj file with description of a problem and you need to implement your solution there.
 There is no automatic checking system, you check it manually.
-Solutions are visualised so you can look at it and decide whether it good or not by yourself.
+Solutions are visualised so you can look at it and decide whether it's good or not.
 Some tasks contain math and algorithms problems.
 Check tasks below to see screenshot examples.

 **Instructions**